Bitcoin Mining: What Is It and How Does It Work?

 Do you pay taxes on crypto mining?

 Crypto mining taxes vary by region, and there are some crypto tax free countries where crypto mining may not be taxed.
 US-based crypto miners will typically pay crypto mining tax on both income from rewards and capital gains upon the sale of coins from mining activity.
-Those outside the US can look to our helpful country guides for more information.

 Crypto mining taxes typically differ between hobbyists and those who mine professionally.
 Miners who operate under a business may, for example, be eligible for tax deductions.